 - Playa Cayo Levantado: the famous island is the best décor for the whales’ mating show.

 - Playa Fronton: it is difficult to reach the secluded beach but this makes the adventure even more unforgettable.

 If seclusion and privacy is your top priority, visit one of these Dominican Republic beaches:

 - Bahia de las Aguilas: difficult to reach but spectacular.

-- Playa Fronton: a spot only the most adventurous travellers will find.
+- Playa Fronton: a spot only the most adventurous travelers will find.

 - Playa Limón: despite the proximity to Bavaro and Punta Cana, this spectacular Dominican beach doesn’t receive many tourists.

-No matter what your preferred travel style is, the best Dominican Republic beaches will enthral you and leave you with great stories to tell your friends and family.
+No matter what your preferred travel style is, the best Dominican Republic beaches will enthrall you and leave you with great stories to tell your friends and family.

 From the best surfing spots to the calmest waters on the island, now you know where to find your most desired sunny speck of sand.

 Which Dominican Republic beaches would you like to visit?